-This free, 6-episode virtual conversation series offers a safe and welcoming space to hold conversations for and by Latinx families.
-Explore what it means to be a parent as part of the Latinx community, raising Latinx children while navigating U.S. mainstream cultures, and connecting Latinx cultural identities to physical and mental health.
+This free, 5-episode virtual conversation series offers a safe and welcoming space to hold conversations for and by Latinx families.
+Explore what it means to be a parent as part of the Latinx community, raising Latinx children while navigating U.S. mainstream cultures, and connecting Latinx cultural identities to physical and mental well-being.
 Join us as we create a Latinx parent community of mutual learning and support.

 All are welcome to join and engage in these powerful conversations!

-The series begins on Monday, September 19, 2022, and will be held every other Monday, from 3 to 4:30 PM ET / 12 to 1:30 PM PT, through December 12, 2022.
-All webinars are 1 hour followed by a NEW 30-minute Q&A session with our panelists.
+The series begins on Monday, October 2, 2023, and will be held every other Monday, from 3 to 4:30 PM ET / 12 to 1:30 PM PT, through November 27, 2023.
+All webinars are 1 hour followed by a 30-minute Q&A session with our panelists.
 You are invited to attend any and all episodes that interest you!

 All webinars have live Spanish translation and closed captioning available.

 This series is moderated by Eva Rivera, MSW, Policy Director, Early Childhood Development, The Children’s Partnership, and National Facilitator at the Brazelton Touchpoints Center.

 Episode 1: Latinx Parenting – What does it mean to be Latinx and a Latinx parent in 2023?